cea-sec/openwec/doc/how_it_works.md

 ## Outputs

-Each output is actually made up of two elements:
+Each output is composed of two elements: a **driver** and a **format**.
-1. an output type
-2. a format

-### Output Types
+### Drivers

-Output types answer the question "*what should openwec do with collected events*".
+Drivers answer the question "*what should openwec do with collected events*".

-Currently there are several supported output types:
+Currently there are several supported drivers:
 * `Files`: Events are stored in files in a tree architecture.
 You need to provide some information, such as the base path.
 * `TCP`: Events are sent to a TCP server.
 You must specify a host and port.
 * `Kafka`: Events are sent in a Kafka topic.
 You need to specify the name of the Kafka topic and the usual Kafka settings such as *bootstrap servers*.
+* `UnixDatagram`: Events are sent in a Unix domain socket.
+* `Redis`: Events are sent in a Redis Queue.

 ## Formats

-The OpenWEC server can parse each event and format it differently.
-There are currently two formatters available:
+The OpenWEC server can parse each event and format it.
+There are several formatters available:
 * `Raw`: as its name suggests, it does nothing to the events.
 It just writes raw XML data. *Warning: each event may contain EOL characters which are neither filtered nor transformed*.
 * `Json`: format events in Json.
 Json schema is documented [there](formats.md).
 When using the `Json` formatter, OpenWEC parses XML events and is able to add useful data such as the Kerberos principal or the IP address that sent the event.
+* `RawJson`: encapsulates the raw XML data in a json document.
+OpenWEC does not parse the XML event, but can still add useful metadata such as the Kerberos principal or the IP address that sent the event.

 ## Bookmarks